 Interestingly, dogs feel core emotions like happiness and fear, and they make associations.
 In any situation, if they feel happy, the next time they will feel happy.
-The contrary is also true.
-If they experience fear or anxiety in a situation or with a person, the next time they will be fearful.
-(Consider a veterinary visit!)
+The opposite is also true.
+If they experience fear or anxiety in a situation or with a person, the next time they will be fearful (consider a veterinary visit!).
+But showing them affection might be easier than you think.

 What causes a dog to feel happy?
 Kindness.